One quarter of your IELTS speaking score comes from how you use vocabulary and how you describe people. For example, a question may ask you to:

 Study IELTS in London or Manchester

-The best way to improve your adjective use in English?
-SI-UK IELTS classes in London or Manchester!
+The best way to improve your adjective use in English is by signing up for IELTS classes in London or Manchester!
 Our flexible, part-time classes are built around your schedule, allowing you the freedom to learn when you want.
 Take a practice test and sign up today.